open-mmlab/mmsegmentation/docs/en/user_guides/1_config.md

 resume = False  # Whether to resume from existed model.
 ```

-These are all the configs for training and testing PSPNet, we use [MMEngine](https://github.com/open-mmlab/mmengine) to load and parse these configs.
+These are all the configs for training and testing PSPNet, to load and parse them, we can use [Config](https://mmengine.readthedocs.io/en/latest/tutorials/config.html) implemented in [MMEngine](https://github.com/open-mmlab/mmengine)

 ```python
 from mmengine.config import Config